payerle/modules/doc/source/cookbook/compiler-etc-dependencies.rst

     :literal:

-In particular, there is no support for a "default" compiler; if e.g. you wished to make the distribution supply gcc a default, you will need to do a module load of that compiler (possibly a dummy modulefile like simd/intelmpi if the compiler is already in the user's path) in your user's start up dot files or similar.
+In particular, there is no support for a "default" compiler; if e.g. you wished to make the distribution supplied gcc the default compiler, you will need to have the initializations scripts automatically do  a module load of that compiler (possibly a dummy modulefile like simd/intelmpi if the compiler is already in the user's path) in your user's start up dot files or similar.
 We also note that there is no additional intelligence in the version defaulting --- in the last example, we have gnu/8.2.0 loaded and if